Do Go On - 125 - The Legend of Bigfoot

 Of the two filmmakers, Patterson died of cancer only a few years after the film was made.

-Gimla on the other hand still lives and maintain it.
+Gimlin, on the other hand, still lives and maintains.

 That was legit.